 A Child Of The Jago take their name from Arthur Morrison's 1896 novel which sees the protagonist rise far above his status by dressing his way out of poverty.
 Set in the Jago slum in what is now Arnold Circus in Shoreditch - a stone's throw from their first landmark shop on the corner of Great Eastern Street - the novel caused uproar for exposing the depravity and desperation of the Victorian underclass.

 Although their unique East London shop has now closed, they have since relocated to Charing Cross Road in the West End and are set to open another shop later in the year.

 Placing enormous value in the quality of their pieces, A Child Of The Jago designs them to look great until they rot off your back, whatever the year or season.

 Based on 'Alice in Wonderland' by Lewis Carroll

-Adapted and Produced by James Hyland
+Adapted, Produced and Directed by James Hyland

 Costumes by A Child Of The Jago